 “In recent decades meetings have generally gotten longer, and research shows it has had a negative effect on employee productivity and happiness.
 Our flip to shorter meetings had come about organically, not from any management mandate.
 And according to our sentiment survey, the change was appreciated.
-Suddenly the specter of an hour-long meeting seemed to demand more scrutiny.
+Suddenly the spectre of an hour-long meeting seemed to demand more scrutiny.
 (Does it really need to be that long?
 Is this a wise use of everyone’s time?)
 This is one of the many ways that the remote-work period could have a long-term impact.”

-A culture of continuous feedback benefits from this conversational shift, so businesses which employ multi-channel communications across desktop/laptop and mobile devices are uniquely positioned to keep discussions flowing, identifying problems as and when they arise while reinforcing cultural values across their remote workforce.
+A culture of continuous feedback benefits from this conversational shift, so businesses that employ multi-channel communications across desktop/laptop and mobile devices are uniquely positioned to keep discussions flowing, identifying problems as and when they arise while reinforcing cultural values across their remote workforce.

-With Microsoft’s research also noting that scheduled one2one meetings have increased by 18% over the course of the lockdown, utilizing performance management software which allows for quick and easy scheduling and instant communication with SMS, email and mobile notifications is crucial for any organization wishing to remain competitive.
+With Microsoft’s research also noting that scheduled one2one meetings have increased by 18% over the course of the lockdown, utilizing performance management software that allows for quick and easy scheduling and instant communication with SMS, email and mobile notifications is crucial for any organization wishing to remain competitive.